2000–01 Frauen-Bundesliga

-The Frauen-Bundesliga 2000–01 was the 11th season of the Frauen-Bundesliga, Germany's premier football league.
+The 2000–01 Frauen-Bundesliga was the 11th season of the Frauen-Bundesliga, Germany's premier football league.
 It began on 15 October 2000 and ended on 10 June 2001.

 Final standings

 Sportfreunde Siegen did not receive a license for 2001–02 to play in the Bundesliga.
-Flaesheim retired voluntary from the Bundesliga.
+Flaesheim retired voluntarily from the Bundesliga.
 Therefore, Heike Rheine and 1.
 FC Saarbrücken remained in the league.